 Should I apply for TANF before applying for WorkFirst?

 Yes.
 Apply for TANF and complete your DSHS orientation first.
-Once you’re approved, please notify your case worker that you are enrolled or interested in enrolling at Pierce College.
-They can send us a referral for us to work with you.
+Please notify your case manager that you are enrolled or interested in enrolling at Pierce College.
+They can send us a referral to confirm eligibility.

 Are students pursuing a Direct Transfer degree (DTA) or Bachelor’s degree eligible for WorkFirst?

-Unfortunately, no. If you have questions about activities that will meet your participation requirements, please contact your DSHS case worker.
+If you have questions about activities that will meet your participation requirements, please contact your DSHS case manager.

 Does the daycare at Pierce College accept DSHS childcare assistance?